dbalsom/arduino808x/README.md

 If you don't want to order and build the PCB, connect the GPIO pins to the CPU on a breadboard as specified in the KiCad project schematic.

-The main Arduino8088 sketch, cpu_server, operates a simple binary serial protocol to execute operations on the CPU and read and write data, status and control signals.
+The main Arduino808X sketch, cpu_server, operates a simple binary serial protocol to execute operations on the CPU and read and write data, status and control signals.
 This is designed for integration with an emulator or instruction test generator.

-Additionally there is a sketch, 'run_program', that will take any user-supplied register state and array of instruction bytes defined in the source code, execute it, and print cycle traces and final register state.
+Additionally, there is a sketch, 'run_program', that will take any user-supplied register state and array of instruction bytes defined in the source code, execute it, and print cycle traces and final register state.
 This is useful for investigating the timing and operation of certain instructions without needing any external software integrations, however it is restricted in the number of memory reads or writes it can support, due to the limited RAM on the Arduino MEGA (8k!) 'run_program' does not currently support the DUE.

-An example client for cpu_server is provded, written in Rust, in the client directory.
-It demonstrates how to upload arbitrary code to the Arduino8088 and display cycle traces.
+An example application for cpu_server is provided, written in Rust, in the /crates/exec_program directory.
+It demonstrates how to upload arbitrary code to the Arduino808X and display cycle traces.
 The client will emulate the entire address space and set up a basic IVT.

 ## PCB
 ![pcb_shield50](/images/pcb_v1_1.png)